archfrog/KioskForge/README.md

 * Configuring basic Linux things such as host name, keyboard layout, locale, time zone, etc.
 * Rotating standard or touch-panel displays.

-**NOTE**: Intel Compute Sticks freeze randomly with Ubuntu Server 24.04.x so they are *not* supported at all.
+**NOTE:** Intel Compute Sticks freeze randomly with Ubuntu Server 24.04.x so they are *not* supported at all.

-**NOTE**: The PC target is currently likely broken because I don't have a spare PC to test it on.
+**NOTE:** The PC target is currently likely broken because I don't have a spare PC to test it on.
 WIP.

-**NOTE**: Prelimary support for Raspberry Pi 5 has been added, but it is not mature yet.
+**NOTE:** Prelimary support for Raspberry Pi 5 has been added, but it is not mature yet.
 Audio has not been tested yet on Pi5.

 ## Overview